 Full implementation of the Quality Enhancement Plan “The Confident Communicator” throughout the Traditional Program.

-Bluefield College will grow its enrollment and financial resources.
+Bluefield College will promote its mission and grow its enrollment and financial resources.

 Provide best-practice in financial aid to enhance student recruitment, assist families in financial planning, and minimize student debt.

 Increase traditional enrollment by 5% and online enrollment by 5% each year for the next five years, as well as increase traditional freshman retention rate to the national average of 68%.